JoshLefebvre/OrchardCore.UserGroups/README.md

 # OrchardCore.UserGroups
 An Orchard Core module for creating Groups of Orchard Core users.

-The GroupPart can be attached to any existing content item to associate users with it.
+The UserGroupListPart can be attached to any existing content item to associate users with it.

-For example I am working on a project that offers courses, for each "Course" content itme I can attach a group of OC users that will have access to this course.
+For example I am working on a project that offers courses, for each "Course" Content Item the admin can attach a select group of OC users that will have access to this course.

-- This project is still in early stages and not ready for consumption.
+**This project is still in early stages and not ready for consumption.**

 ## Setting up your dev environment